-Undertaking widespread cost cutting initiatives doesn’t come without its risks.
+Undertaking widespread cost-cutting initiatives doesn’t come without its risks.
 Consider the company-wide consequences of all decisions.
-Cutting costs in the wrong places will have a seriously negative impact across the company, including, but not limited to, employee morale.
-It’s obviously difficult to be tasked with cost cutting.
+Cutting costs in the wrong places will negatively impact the company, including, but not limited to, employee morale.
+It’s obviously difficult to be tasked with cost-cutting.
 Cross-departmental alignment is key.

 If your company hasn’t made a shift to the cloud, now would be a great time.
-Shutting down costly data centres can bring immediate positive return.
+Shutting down costly data centers can bring immediate positive returns.
 Start by identifying the most obvious applications that can be moved to the cloud, such as management systems.
-Aim to drastically reduce hardware cost, which will, in turn, reduce maintenance costs.
-Telecommunications are also easily moved to the cloud, and often have quick cost saving returns.
+Aim to drastically reduce hardware costs, which will, in turn, reduce maintenance costs.
+Telecommunications are also easily moved to the cloud and often have quick cost-saving returns.

-Ensure that any new implementations and purchases are planned well, with a clearly defined endgame.
-Studies over the past few years have shown that nearly half of all digital transformation initiatives fail to meet their goals.
-This has resulted in hundreds of billions in wasted IT spend.
-It’s no secret that most companies are taking a digital approach, but many fail when they are unable to fully realize their transformative goals.
-Many companies fear becoming irrelevant due to digital inaction, but those fears result in missteps, and financial losses.
+Ensure that new implementations and purchases are planned well, with a clearly defined endgame.
+Over the past few years, nearly half of all digital transformation initiatives fail to meet their goals.
+This has resulted in hundreds of billions in wasted IT spending.
+It’s no secret that most companies are taking a digital approach, but many fail when they cannot fully realize their transformative goals.
+Many companies fear becoming irrelevant due to digital inaction, but those fears result in missteps and financial losses.

-Keep the customer needs in mind at all times whether you’re cutting costs, or implementing new technologies.
+Keep the customer needs in mind whenever you’re cutting costs or implementing new technologies.
 The most successful companies will be the ones that look long term, beyond COVID-19, and focus on customer needs moving forward.
 Every department should have a seat at the table when these important decisions are made.